Heat Related Illness and How to Avoid It

 What You Need to Know About Heat Stroke

 Heat stroke is the most serious heat-related illness.
 It occurs when the body becomes unable to control its temperature: the body’s temperature rises rapidly, the body loses its ability to sweat, and it is unable to cool down.
 Body temperatures rise to 106°F or higher within 10 to 15 minutes.
 Heat stroke can cause death or permanent disability if emergency treatment is not provided.
+It is quite common in the summer months, when out partying or having drinks by the pool.
 Signs and symptoms of heat stroke can include:

 - A body temperature above 103°F